rustwasm/wasm-bindgen/guide/src/examples/wasm-in-web-worker.md

 Includes the input element `#inputNumber` to type a number into and a HTML element `#resultField` were the result of the evaluation even/odd is written to.
-Since we require to build with `--target no-modules` to be able to load WASM code in in the worker across browsers, the `index.html` also includes loading both `wasm_in_web_worker.js` and `index.js`.
+Since we require to build with `--target no-modules` to be able to load Wasm code in in the worker across browsers, the `index.html` also includes loading both `wasm_in_web_worker.js` and `index.js`.